sweetlikecammy/Survive-the-Night/README.md

 Weapons - The types of weapons a class can have are: melee, ranged, tool, and fists.
 All players start with fists and certain jobs are given different weapons!

+Death Notes / Calling Cards - All players can write a death note or calling card to be read during the next judgement session after their death.
+Death cards are made to allow players to log progress on figuring out who is what class!
+Calling cards are read when the victim of the killer is revealed at judgement.

 >Current Factions:
 > 1. Government
 > 2. Mob